SteelCompendium/data-md-dse/Bestiary/War Spider.md

   effects:
   - name: Effect
-    effect: 'The spider shifts up to their speed and makes a Leg Blade attack against each creature who comes within their reach during the move.
+    effect: 'The spider shifts up to their speed and makes a Leg Blade attack against each creature who comes within 1 of the spider during the move.
 The spider makes one power roll against all targets. '
 - name: Web
   type: Maneuver
   roll: AGL RR
-  cost: 2 VP
+  cost: 2 Malice
   keywords:
   - Area
   - Resistance
   distance: 3 cube within 1
-  target: Each creature
+  target: All creatures in the cube
   t1: [[Restrained]] (AGL ends)
   t2: [[Restrained]] (EoT)
   t3: 'No effect '